 "Invest in what you know." – Peter Lynch.

-He believes that all humans can analyse things correctly, and we all do that daily, whether it is driving on the road safely, guessing what happens next in a TV show, or discussing new investment ideas.
+He believes that all humans can analyze things correctly, and we all do that daily, whether driving on the road safely, guessing what happens next in a TV show, or discussing new investment ideas.

-He insists on knowing how the company plans to expand, cost pressures, pitfalls and abilities.
+He insists on knowing how the company plans to expand, cost pressures, pitfalls, and abilities.